Return to Koh Chang Beaches

 Klong Plu Waterfalll

-In the next section, passing on your left, Baan Suan, long term bungalows for rent, you reach the turning for Klong Plu waterfall.
+In the next section, passing on your left, Baan Suan, long term bungalows for rent and a cooking school, you reach the turning for Klong Plu waterfall.

 The waterfall is at the very end with an entrance fee of 200bt, parking at 20bt.
-There are a couple of somtam, sticky rice and chicken stalls here but the ramshackle looking One Million Somtams, a few hundred metres before, makes for a decent lunch above the water.
+There are a couple of somtam, sticky rice and chicken stalls here and Rasta Chill Bar, which has seating above the river.

 Roadside from The Waterfall to the Central Area